 - Do the outer work and figure out how to change the oppressive systems

 Imagine your privilege is a heavy boot that keeps you from feeling when you’re stepping on someone’s feet or they’re stepping on yours, while oppressed people have only sandals.
-“Ouch!
-You’re stepping on my toes!”
-How do you react?
+If someone says, “ouch!
+You’re stepping on my toes,” how do you react?

 Because we can think more clearly about stepping on someone’s literal toes than we usually do when it comes to oppression, the problems with many common responses are obvious:

 - Centering yourself: “I can’t believe you think I’m a toe-stepper!
 I’m a good person!”